nurtured necessity

 utilitarian utopia

-A little while back, i made a blanket inspired by a certain glass artist’s work, read more HERE: The crochet blanket worked well enough then, and i was happy with the outcome.
+A little while back, i made a blanket inspired by a certain glass artist's work, read more HERE: https://thecreativehook.com/phenomenological-pondering/ The crochet blanket worked well enough then, and i was happy with the outcome.
 More importantly, its recipient was happy with it too, and it has a pride space in our living room now!
 Since then, i have been looking at more and more of his glass work, in more and more detail.
 Becoming mesmerized by the pattern, i decided to try again.
 Make another crochet blanket, based on the more complicated glass bowls that he makes.
-Not with mohair, as … Continue reading
+Not with mohair, as i did not have much of mohair left.
+Instead, i chose double knit,…

 kvelling kvetcher